AusClimateService/npcp/reports/phase1/phase1_report.md

 > Summary: For the cross validation task,
 > relatively large biases persist in the precipitation climatology
-> even after applying the univariate methods.
+> even after applying bias correction.
 > A simple replication of the training data outperforms all methods.
-> The QDM method tends to perform better than QME,
+> For univariate methods, QDM tends to perform better than QME,
 > which in turn performs better than ECDFm.
+> The performance of the multivariate MRNBC method is comparable to the univariate methods,
+> but the MBCn method is much worse.
 > While the raw RCM data tends to be less biased than the raw GCM data,
 > biases tend to be lower if the GCM data is not dynamically downscaled
-> prior to applying bias correction.
+> prior to applying univariate bias correction.

-With respect to precipitation, both bias correction methods do a good job of representing the observed (AGCD) 1980-2019 annual mean (e.g. Figure 6.1.1) and seasonal cycle (e.g. Figure 6.1.2 and 6.1.3) when trained on that same 1980-2019 observed data.
+With respect to precipitation, both univariate bias correction methods do a good job of representing the observed (AGCD) 1980-2019 annual mean (e.g. Figure 6.1.1) and seasonal cycle (e.g. Figure 6.1.2 and 6.1.3) when trained on that same 1980-2019 observed data.
 The ECDFm method tends to slightly outperform the QME method on this historical assessment task.
+The multivariate MRNBC tends to perform as well as
+(if not better than) ECDFm on the historical task, whereas the MBCn method performs very poorly.

 <p align="center">
     <img src="pr_mean-bias_task-historical_CSIRO-ACCESS-ESM1-5_BOM-BARPA-R.png" width=65% height=65%>